Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Abstract

 \section{Abstract}

-The Coherent Neutrino-Nucleus Interaction Experiment (CONNIE) aims to detect the coherent scattering (CE$\nu$NS) of reactor antineutrinos off silicon nuclei using thick fully-depleted high-resistivity silicon CCDs\@.
+The Coherent Neutrino-Nucleus Interaction Experiment (CONNIE) aims to detect the coherent scattering (CE$\nu$NS) of reactor antineutrinos off silicon nuclei using thick fully depleted high-resistivity silicon CCDs\@.
 Two Skipper-CCD sensors with sub-electron readout noise capability were installed at the experiment next to the Angra-2 reactor in 2021, making CONNIE the first experiment to employ Skipper-CCDs for reactor neutrino detection.
-We report on the performance of the Skipper-CCDs, the new data processing and data quality selection techniques and the event selection for CE$\nu$NS interactions, which enable CONNIE to reach a record low detection threshold of 15~eV\@.
-The data were collected over 300 days in $2021-2022$ and correspond to exposures of 14.9 g-days with the reactor-on and 3.5 g-days with the reactor-off.
-The difference between the reactor-on and off event rates shows no excess and yields upper limits at 95\% confidence level for the neutrino interaction rates, comparable with previous CONNIE limits from standard CCDs and higher exposures.
-Searches for new neutrino interactions beyond the Standard Model were performed, yielding an improvement on the previous CONNIE limit on a simplified model with light vector mediators.
-A first dark matter (DM) search by diurnal modulation was performed by CONNIE and the results represent the best limits on the DM-electron scattering cross-section, obtained by a surface-level experiment.
+We report on the performance of the Skipper-CCDs, the new data processing, data quality, and event selection for CE$\nu$NS interactions, which enable CONNIE to reach a record low detection threshold of 15\,eV\@.
+The data were collected over 300 days in 2021--2022 and correspond to exposures of 14.9\,g-days with the reactor-on and 3.5\,g-days with the reactor-off.
+The difference between the reactor-on and off event rates shows no excess and yields upper limits for the neutrino interaction rates, comparable with previous CONNIE limits from standard CCDs and higher exposures.
+Searches for new neutrino interactions beyond the Standard Model improve the previous CONNIE limit on a simplified model with light vector mediators.
+A first dark matter (DM) search by diurnal modulation by CONNIE obtains the best limits on the DM-electron scattering cross-section by a surface-level experiment.
 These promising results, obtained using a very small-mass sensor, illustrate the potential of Skipper-CCDs to probe rare neutrino interactions and motivate the plans to increase the detector mass in the near future.